 Severe disorientation

-Visual delusions - affect 0.6-0.7% of those withdrawing from severe alcohol abuse [4]
+Visual delusions - affect 0.6-0.7% of those withdrawing from severe alcohol misuse [4]

 Neurological fits/spasms